atrisovic/weather-panel.github.io/tutorial-content/content/getting-started.md

 Source: [Carleton and Hsiang (2016)](https://science.sciencemag.org/content/353/6304/aad9837).

+Relationships like these that relate weather to socioeconomic outcomes are openning new questions even as they provide answers.
+In the figure above, there are response functions for mortality, agriculture, and conflict that have been estimated for both rich and poor countries.
+Interestingly, these often do not match up, and their differences can help us to better understand vulnerability and the potential for adaptation.

+Many different functional forms are represented in the figure above, and behind these are many more decisions about the choice of weather variables, the handling of heterogeneity and variability, and how socioeconomics information can be mapped to geography.

+While the challenges of climate econometrics are similar across all problems, the appropriate solutions to these problems are unique to each research question.
+No single sequence of steps or software can be widely applied for resolving these issues.
+Instead, this tutorial is aimed at helping you make decisions appropriate to your research.

+# Who should use this tutorial?

+This tutorial is aimed at students and researchers new to climate econometrics.
+We will assume a knowledge of panel econometrics.
+You should be familiar with specifications that factor-out unobserved heterogeneity, implementing flexible trends, weighted regressions, approaches to deal with heteroskedasticity and correlated errors, and diagnosing efficiency problems.
+Some concepts in panel econometrics are more specific to weather regressions, such as dose-response curves, data-generating processes, and neighborhood effects, and we will cover those below.

+We also assume basic experience with one scientific programming language (Stata, R, Matlab, Julia, python).
+We try to provide examples in more than one language, so you can get started.

+You should also already have a research question.
+There are plenty of ways to find important questions, and maybe we will try to offer a tutorial on that in the future.

+# What we hope you will learn

-This tutorial will walk you through the steps necessary to relate socioeconomic outcomes to weather data at high resolution.
-We will
+This tutorial is designed to offer guidance on all of the steps necessary to contribute to this research, by walking you through the steps necessary to relate socioeconomic outcomes to weather data at high resolution.
+We will cover:
-cover:

 1. How to find and use weather data, and what you should be aware of when using it.
 2. How to relate your socioeconomic outcomes to weather variables, and develop your regression specification.
 3. How to work with shapefiles, and use them to generate your predictor variables.

-This tutorial will assume a knowledge of econometrics and basic experience with one scientific programming language (Stata, R, Matlab, Julia, python).
-We try to provide examples in more than one language, so you can get started.

 At the same time, this tutorial asks you to perform every step yourself.
 In particular, we do not provide prepared weather data or a